15 Unforgettable Places to Visit in Cuba

 If you’re looking for somewhere off the beaten path, Varadero is not it; this is by far Cuba’s most popular beach destination, both with international travelers and Cubans looking for a beach escape.
 However, Varadero is also the most convenient place for a beach getaway in Cuba.

 If you’re looking for more excitement, choose a spot near the restaurants and bars near the beach.
 Or, even get a day pass at a hotel to make the most of the activities and amenities here.
-Nearby activities include snorkeling and diving, or a bit further inland you can explore even explore caves with underground swimming holes.
+Things to do in Varadero include snorkeling and diving, or a bit further inland, you can explore caves with underground swimming holes.
 You’ll be surprised how much Varadero has to offer.

-6. Viñales
+7. Viñales

 Viñales is best known for its impressive limestone “karsts,” jutting out from the ground like sheer-faced mountains, giving the lush valleys an impressive and completely unique to anything you’ve seen.

-Make sure to get a sunrise view over the valley with breakfast and Cuban coffee at Balcón del Valle; morning haze lifts over the valley to reveal the stunning view of the unique landscape.
+Make sure to get a sunrise view over the valley with breakfast and Cuban coffee at Balcón del Valle; the morning haze lifts over the valley to reveal the stunning view of the unique landscape.

 Cuba’s northern central coast is rimmed with stunning white-sand cays, many of which are famous for their resorts and pristine beaches.
-While you’ll have your choice of fantastic beach destinations in this area of central Cuba, one of the best places to visit in Cuba in this amazing region is Cayo Guillermo.
+While you’ll have your choice of fantastic beach destinations in this area of central Cuba, one of the best places to visit in Cuba in this amazing region is Cayo Coco.

 What to Pack for Cuba